The easiest way to have power camping or van living is to use a power station with a solar panel.

 We used our solar power to keep the freezer, refrigerator and lights on.

-sixty hertz sinewave inverter.
+sixty hertz sinewave inverters.

 You don’t need to study how to be a solar tech to use a power station.